Grapes: 100% Pinot Noir

 - No mechanization is used at any stage of harvest or winemaking

-- Aged 12 months in French oak barrels
+- 10 months in French oak barrels and cement tanks

 vineyard details +

 Purchased in 2006, the 1955 vineyard consists of vines planted in that year.
 These old vines, growing on their own rootstocks, produce reduced quantities of concentrated fruit.

 This was the founding vineyard of Bodega Chacra, acquired in 2004, and consists of a plot of land still supporting vines planted in 1932.
 These vines produce tiny bunches of small, concentrated berries.
 Because of the arid climate in the Río Negro Valley, the root louse phylloxera fails to survive here, and the vines can grow on their own rootstocks, a condition believed to produce superior fruit.